Do Cyclists Shave Their Arms?

 Aerodynamics Drag

-The first and foremost thing that you’d need to consider is the aerodynamics drag.
-It’s found that while cycling at a high speed, the cyclist himself experiences 75% of aerodynamics drag, while the bicycle accounts for 25% of the drag.
+The first and foremost thing that you’d need to consider is the aerodynamic drag.
+It’s found that while cycling at a high speed, the cyclist himself experiences 75% of aerodynamic drag, while the bicycle accounts for 25% of the drag.

-The bike accounts for a lower aerodynamics drag mainly because of its structure.
+The bicycle accounts for a lower aerodynamic drag mainly because of its structure.
 However, that’s not the only reason.
-You’ll also find that the body of a cycle is much smoother than the body of a biker.
-This is why making the body of the rider smoother will decrease the aerodynamics drag to a great extent.
+You’ll also find that the body of a cycle is much smoother than the body of a cyclist.
+This is why making the body of the rider smoother will decrease the aerodynamic resistance to a great extent.

-One of the best ways of reducing the aerodynamics drag off of the rider is by shaving the body hair.
+One of the best ways of reducing drag is by shaving the body hair.
 The body hair increases the roughness of the skin, which in turn increases the friction against the wind.
 So, shaving your legs and arms can decrease that friction and can enable you to ride faster than usual.

-This is one of the major reasons why you should shave your arms as a biker.
+This is one of the major reasons why you should shave your arms as a cyclist.

-Specialized researchers Cameron Piper and Chris Yu found out through extensive research that shaving arms can make you 19 seconds faster over a ride of 25 miles.
-Although this is increase is highly dependent on several factors, it’s evident that shaving arms can provide a reasonable boost.
+Researchers Cameron Piper and Chris Yu working for Specialized found out through extensive research that shaving your arms can make you 19 seconds faster over a ride of 25 miles.
+Although this increase is highly dependent on several factors, it’s evident that shaving arms can provide a reasonable boost.
 Although 19 seconds may feel like a marginal boost, it can actually make you a winner in a sticky situation.
 Plus, there’s isn’t much that you’re giving away either.

 Cooling System